 Drinking Alcohol During College

-Again, college students between the ages of 18 and 22 drink alcohol more than their peers who are not in college full-time.
+College students have more opportunities to consume alcohol than their peers who are not enrolled.
 College parties, sporting events, Greek life, and socializing regularly include alcohol.

 While underage drinking is a problem, the issue really comes in with how easy it is to take things too far.
 Drinking too much can cause many social, emotional, behavioral, and physical problems.

 Binge drinking is drinking more than five drinks in a sitting for a man or more than four drinks for a woman.
-Many college students drank twice that amount at a time — a behavior that is called high-intensity drinking
+Some college students drank more—a behavior that is called high-intensity drinking.
+In 2018, researchers writing for Alcohol Research said this type of drinking is often connected to a person’s 21st birthday.

 Key Facts About College & Alcohol

-• About 16 to 30 percent of college students report driving after drinking.
+- About 16% to 30% of college students report driving after drinking.
 Close to half of all traffic fatalities among students are related to alcohol.

 Why Do College Students Use Alcohol?